-- 1. fact-list, and instance-list: Global memory for data - 2. knowledge-base: Contains all the rules, the rule-base - 3. inference engine: Controls overall execution of rules is, the statements are sufficient in those languages to cause execution.
-For example, a statement such as PRINT 2 + 2 could be immediately executed in BASIC.
-This is a complete statement that does not require any additional data to cause its execution.
+- 1. fact-list, and instance-list: Global memory for data - 2. knowledge-base: Contains all the rules, the rule-base - 3. inference engine: Controls overall execution of rules that does not require any additional data to cause its execution.
 However, in CLIPS, data are required to cause the execution of rules.